sajad-sadra/iran-domains-sanction/README.md

 # domains-sanction
-This repository include domain of website that ban Iran(Islamic republic of) because of US-sanction Just <code>domain.txt</code> is public usefull.
+This repository include domain of website that ban Iran(Islamic republic of) because of US-sanction.<br />
+Just <code>domain.txt</code> is public usefull.

 ## domain.txt